 - Fair wages for the mountain crew as approved by the Kilimanjaro National Park Authority (KINAPA), Kilimanjaro Association of Tour Operators (KIATO)

 - Emergency first-aid kit

-- Lunches, dinners and drinks at your hotel before and after climb.
+- Any lunch, dinner, and drinks ordered at your hotel before and after the climb

 - International Flights